trzy/Supermodel/Docs/README.txt

 Supermodel requires OpenGL 2.1 and a substantial amount of both video and system memory.
-A modern 64-bit CPU and a mid range GPU are the minimum recommendations to achieve consistant frame rates of 60 FPS.
+A modern 64-bit CPU and a mid range GPU are the minimum recommendations to achieve consistent frame rates of 60 FPS.

 =========================